 Maven is a software tool that helps you manage Java projects, and automate application builds.
 IntelliJ IDEA fully integrates with Maven version 2.2 and later versions, allowing you to create or import Maven modules, download artifacts and perform the goals of the build lifecycle and plugins.

 In this section:

 Maven integration is shipped with IntelliJ IDEA, and you do not need to perform any additional actions to install it.
-You can start using it straight away for importing Maven projects and working with them.
-However, for running Maven goals, you have to install Maven on your computer.
+You can start using it straight away for importing Maven projects, working with them and for running Maven goals.

 Maven support in IntelliJ IDEA includes the following features: